2006 SUPER LATE MODEL RULES

 No data acquisition systems are permitted.

-gallon maximum.
-The fuel cell must be in a completely enclosed, in
+maximum.
+The fuel cell must be in a completely enclosed, in minimum

-container must be visible.
-The driver must be prepared to drain fuel
+must be visible.
+The driver must be prepared to drain fuel upon request

 The fuel pick up must be on the top or right side of the fuel